frconor-ebook/meditations/_posts/2025-02-10-the-holiness-in-rest-a-sacred-pause.md

 when we realize that sleep is a gift.
 But still, we need to rest.

 On other occasions, it\'s Our Lord Himself who needs to rest.
-He\'s wearied out from His journey, and so He sits down beside the well (cf.
+He\'s wearied out from His journey, and so He sits down beside the well (*cf*.
 John 4:6).

 One commentator has mentioned how interesting it is that St. John gives us a picture of the Messiah worn out from His labors.
 He sits down beside the well because He cannot take another step.

-If Our Lord in His sacred humanity, "like us in all things but sin" (Heb.
-4:15), felt the need for a justified rest, so also we have to rest.
+If Our Lord in His Sacred Humanity, "like us in all things but sin" (Heb.
+4:15), felt the need for a justified rest, so also, we have to rest.

 There might come a moment in our life when we\'re told by a doctor, by a